sswietoniowski/learning-html-css-javascript/css/tailwindcss/docs/ide_setup.md

 Couple interesting ones can be found below.

-I've bolded (must have) and italicized (nice hot have) those I've got installed.
+I've bolded (must have) and italicized (nice to have) those I've got installed.

 For completeness I've also added a few that are not worth the effort of installing but you can find online recommendations to do so.